aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 For help and support reach out to bacrifai@amazon.com or grab a 30 minutes slot on my calendar: https://calendly.com/rdstools/30min.

+## Prerequisites
+The Script will only works on windows with PowerShell Script and Excel Sheet .
+The Excel sheet is needed for the rds recommendation.
+You can still run the Tool without excel Sheet it will just not generate the RDS instance Recommendation.
+Sqlserver Module needed to be importnaed and installed into your powershell.
+TCP port has to be opened to your Sql Server(s).
 ## Installation
 1.Download the Tool on c:\ drive